Simulation with Modifications to Parameters and Model Code

 including three parameters in the dataset: the dose number

-specific number of the delayed dose DELAYDOS
+specific number of the delayed dose DELAYDOS and the time

-delay ALAG
+delay ALAG.

 dat.sim.alag = data.sim |> NMexpandDoses() |> addTAPD() # expand doses and add dose number